twilio/flex-plugin-builder/README.md

 This project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
 By participating in this project you agree to abide by its terms.

 By cloning this project, you will be contributing to the plugin-builder itself.
-If you want to create a plugin instead, please instead use the guide in (creating a new plugin)[packages/create-flex-plugin/README.md].
+If you want to create a plugin instead, please instead use the guide in [creating a new plugin](packages/create-flex-plugin/README.md).

 ### 1. Create a Fork of the Project